 In short, a company with employees who take ownership is a company that’s moving forward.
 It also creates a much more positive and fulfilling working environment for everyone, including managers.

 Clearly define what success looks like

 A key factor in encouraging employees to take ownership is establishing expectations and defining what success looks like.
 This means defining the end goal.
 What end result do you want your staff to achieve?
 However, do so without dictating everything they must do to reach it.

 By focusing on the end goal, you are placing trust in your employees, and that trust empowers them.
 Trust is a key part of getting employees to take ownership of what they do so that they care about the outcome.
 Employees who are given responsibly are more likely to take responsibility.
 So, let your employees know clearly what end result you are seeking, and give them the trust to work out how to get there.

 Start with “Why”

 As much as possible, communicate why a person’s work is important.
 This is about you as the leader providing the guiding vision.
 People are more engaged in something they think is important.
 Understanding why something is important leads to people doing a better job.
 So as a manager, provide your employees with a clear vision about why their work is important and where it fits in with the bigger picture.
 Understanding why allows an employee to fill in the gaps on objectives and take initiative or ownership of decisions or situations where there is ambiguity.
 When people know which way they are marching and why they can march more confidently.

 Micromanaging discourages ownership

-It’s hard to take ownership over someone else’s recipe/playbook when things are already too narrowly defined.
-Problem solving is fun, and creating some space for people to use other areas of their brain is more engaging than just executing orders.
-So when assigning work, set the overarching parameters in a way that leaves enough space to give your staff room for decision-making, problem-solving, and creative-thinking to achieve the outcome.
+It’s hard to take ownership of someone else’s recipe/playbook when things are already too narrowly defined.
+Problem-solving is fun, and creating some space for people to use other areas of their brain is more engaging than just executing orders.
+So when assigning work, set the overarching parameters in a way that leaves enough space to give your staff room for decision-making, problem-solving, and creative thinking to achieve the outcome.

 Learn to Listen